-Peeling hard boiled eggs is one of those theoretically easy tasks that can easily go wrong.
+So as you can imagine, I make hard-boiled eggs often because they make a very convenient snack.
+The problem?
+Peeling them is one of those theoretically easy tasks that can easily go wrong.
 And when it does, you’re left with ugly, deformed eggs, big chunks of the whites coming off as you try to peel them.

 They have an outer shell and an inner thin membrane.
 When the thin membrane sticks to the egg, that’s when it becomes difficult to peel.

 So our goal is to find a cooking method where the thin membrane would adhere to the outer shell, so that when we peel the shell, the membrane would easily peel off too.

 The Internet is filled with methods and tips for making this task easier.
 Over the years, I’ve tried many of these methods.
 And although I still end up with the occasional misshapen eggs, for the most part, I have found the method that works best for me.
 And today, I am sharing it with you!

 How to make hard-boiled eggs easier to peel?